corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/_index.md

 * Database: 2
 * Flow: 6
-* Remaining types of workers: 3
+* All other types of workers: 3

 For example: